aerogear/aerogear-unifiedpush-server/website/docs/running.md

 In production security and scalability are very important concerns.
 Unified Push supports using Keycloak to provide user athentication, and it is horizontally scalable if you provide an external AMQ broker like Artemis.

 ### Using Keycloak for Authentication
 [Keycloak](https://www.keycloak.org/) is an authentication service that provides out of the box OAuth support for single sign on.
 By setting the correct environment variables, Unified Push will require users to log into Keycloak before they are allowed access to the Unified Push console.
 Setting `KEYCLOAK_SERVICE_HOST` and `KEYCLOAK_SERVICE_PORT` will trigger Unified Push to look for a Keycloak service running at `KEYCLOAK_SERVICE_HOST:KEYCLOAK_SERVICE_PORT`.
-Additionally you will need to configure a keycloak realm named *aerogear* with a client *unifies-push-server* that provides a user with a role named 'admin', or use our [sample realm](https://github.com/aerogear/aerogear-unifiedpush-server/blob/master/docker-compose/keycloak-realm/ups-realm-sample.json).
+Additionally you will need to configure a keycloak realm named *aerogear* with a clients and roles found in our [sample realm](https://github.com/aerogear/aerogear-unifiedpush-server/blob/master/docker-compose/keycloak-realm/ups-realm-sample.json).

 A keycloak with the following configuration